bowmanlab/iMAGine/README.md

 **iMAGine** is a metagenomic workflow which includes filtering, assembling, and binning.

-This workflow includes the following tools which are needed to be installed in the system.
+This workflow includes the following tools which need to be installed in the system.

 1. [fastp](https://github.com/OpenGene/fastp)
 2. [spades assembler](https://github.com/ablab/spades)